 Animals in Research

-MSU's Animal Care Program includes the Institutional Animal Care and Use Committee (IACUC), which is appointed by the president of the university to oversee and evaluate all aspects of the institution's animal care and use program, and the Campus Animal Resources (CAR) program, which includes:
+MSU's Animal Care Program includes the Institutional Animal Care and Use Committee (IACUC), which is appointed by the president of the university, and the Campus Animal Resources (CAR) program.
+The Attending Veterinarian oversees veterinary care for the units within Campus Animal Resources.

 Stem Cells in Research